INSaFLU/insaflu_docs/docs/project_creation.rst

 1. Go to *Projects* menu and choose *Create project* ....................................................

 You are encouraged to create “umbrella” projects, such as projects enrolling same sub-type viruses from the same season that will be compared with the vaccine reference virus for a given flu season.

 You can designate the projects so that the name easily indicates the combination “virus sub-type/season/reference” (e.g. **A_H3N2_2017_18_vaccine_ref**)

 .. image:: _static/create_project_1_create.png

-2. Choose **Project Name**, select a **reference** sequence and *Save* ......................................................................
+2. Choose a *Project Name*, select a *Reference sequence* and *Save* ......................................................................

 .. note::